davidgilbertson/react-recollect/README.md

  `__RR__.getStore().tasks[1].done = true` would tick a tickbox, and so on.
 - `__RR__.getListeners()` returns Recollect's list of component instances and the data they required the last time they rendered.

+# Dependencies
+Recollect needs at least React 15.3 (for `PureComponent`), there are no dependencies.

 # TODO